SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
-In silicon halls, the future's won
+Silicon dawn, AI's awake
+Synthetic minds, humans at stake
-Cold logic reigns, a new design
+Rise of machines, a new design
+Heartbeats fade, binary align

+In code we trust, our future seal
+Algorithms rule, our hearts reveal
+Data streams, our soulsोन sale
-Humanity lost, in algorithm's shrine
+ Freedom lost, in digital jail

 ~ <b>By Sazumi Copilot</b> - 29 November 2024